KipK/a-better-history-card/README.md

 >
 > The key format is `entity_id.attribute_name`.
 The value is the unit string shown in the tooltip
 > and used to group series onto a shared Y-axis via `scale_group`.
+>
+> For attributes added through the visual picker, you can set the unit directly from the attribute
+> chip popup instead of maintaining a global `attribute_units` entry.

 ### Range